Schedule Jobs

 Server-based Jobs (Server and Dokploy Server)

-For remote servers and the Dokploy server, you can write bash scripts to perform various tasks.
-These scripts can use any command or tool available on the target system.
+For remote servers, you can write bash scripts to perform various tasks.
+These scripts are executed directly on the host system and can use any command or tool available on the target server.

 Make sure any required dependencies are installed on the target server before using them in your scripts.